Want to know how to collect email addresses in WordPress? With a bigger email list growing your business online is much

 Exit popups trace the activity of visitors based on their cursor movements.
-As soon as it detects the user’s intention to exit your site, it displays a popup with a message.
+It displays a popup with a message as soon as it detects the user’s intention to exit your site.

 You can use popups with signup forms to ask visitors to join your newsletter and grow your WordPress mailing list.

 By adding exit popups to your website, you can have a double benefit.
 It can help you:

 - Reduce your bounce rate

 - Reach your conversion goals

 Exit popups can draw all the attention of your visitors just when they are about to leave.
 According to OptinMonster, using these popups on your site can make 53% of your customers take action before they leave.

 Pro Tip: Many Exit popups use a stunning lightbox effect to remove page distractions.
 Learn all about the best WordPress lightbox plugins here.